-- Age: 62 - · Professional Background: Mr. Maffei has served as a member of our board of directors since 2011 and as our Chairman of the Board since 2013.
-Mr. Maffei has served as the President and Chief Executive Officer of Liberty Media Corporation (including its predecessor) since May 2007, Liberty TripAdvisor Holdings since July 2013, Liberty Broadband Corporation since June 2014, and Liberty Media Acquisition Corporation since November 2020.
+- Age: 63 - Professional Background: Mr. Maffei has served as a member of our board of directors since 2011 and as our Chairman of the Board since 2013.
+Mr. Maffei has served as the President and Chief Executive Officer of Liberty Media Corporation (including its predecessor) since May 2007, Liberty TripAdvisor Holdings since July 2013, Liberty Broadband Corporation since June 2014, Liberty Media Acquisition Corporation since November 2020, and Atlanta Braves Holding, Inc. since December 2022.
 Mr. Maffei also served as the President and Chief Executive officer of GCI Liberty, Inc. from March 2018 until December 2020, and Qurate Retail, Inc. (including its predecessor) from February 2006 until March 2018, having previously served as its CEO-Elect from November 2005 through February 2006.
 Prior thereto, Mr. Maffei served as President and Chief Financial Officer of Oracle Corporation, Chairman, President and Chief Executive Officer of 360networks Corporation, and Chief Financial Officer of Microsoft Corporation.
-Mr. Maffei has served as a Trustee of Dartmouth College since 2014. - Other Current Public Company Directorships: Mr. Maffei has served as a director of Liberty Media Corporation since 2007; the Chairman of the Board of Qurate Retail, Inc. since 2018 (director since 2005); the Chairman of the Board of Liberty TripAdvisor Holdings, Inc. since 2015 (director since 2013); a director of Liberty Broadband Corporation since 2014; a director of Liberty Media Acquisition Corporation since 2020; the Chairman of the Board of TripAdvisor, Inc. since 2013; the Chairman of the Board of Sirius XM Holdings Inc. since 2013 (director since 2009); a director of Zillow Group, Inc. and its predecessors since 2005; and a director of Charter Communications, Inc. since 2013. - Board Membership Qualifications: Mr. Maffei's qualifications as a director include his professional background and experience, his leadership and reputation in the technology, media and communications sectors, previously held senior executive-level positions, and his service on other public and private company boards.
+Mr. Maffei has served as a Trustee of Dartmouth College since 2014. - Other Current Public Company Directorships: Mr. Maffei has served as a director of Liberty Media Corporation since 2007; the Chairman of the Board of Qurate Retail, Inc. since 2018 (director since 2005); the Chairman of the Board of Liberty TripAdvisor Holdings, Inc. since 2015 (director since 2013); a director of Liberty Broadband Corporation since 2014; a director of Liberty Media Acquisition Corporation since 2020; the Chairman of the Board of Atlanta Braves Holdings, Inc. since July 2023 (director since December 2022); the Chairman of the Board of TripAdvisor, Inc. since 2013; the Chairman of the Board of Sirius XM Holdings Inc. since 2013 (director since 2009); a director of Zillow Group, Inc. and its predecessors since 2005; and a director of Charter Communications, Inc. since 2013. - Board Membership Qualifications: Mr. Maffei's qualifications as a director include his professional background and experience, his leadership and reputation in the technology, media and communications sectors, previously held senior executive-level positions, and his service on other public and private company boards.
 He provides executive leadership perspective on the operations and management of large public companies and risk management principles.
 Mr. Maffei was nominated as a director by Liberty Media pursuant to the terms of the Liberty Stockholder Agreement.